Skip to main content

 3. Read the live-signal keys (UCDP, UNHCR, OFAC, outages, cyber threats, prices, shipping stress, and so on) for the country’s slice.

-4. For each of the 13 dimensions, apply the formulas in the Scoring Formula section with the goalposts from the Dimensions and Indicators tables.
+4. For each of the 20 active dimensions, apply the formulas in the Scoring Formula section with the goalposts from the Dimensions and Indicators tables.
 For missing signals, consult the Imputation Taxonomy table in this document.

 5. Aggregate dimension scores into domain scores via coverage-weighted mean.